-- 5. On 20 September 2012, the Bank concluded a loan agreement with a subsidiary PKO Finance AB with its registered office in Sweden, based on which the Bank borrowed funds raised by PKO Finance AB in an issue of bonds on the American market performed based on documentation in force on the US debt market, in accordance with Regulation 144A, in the amount of USD 1 000 million (current report No. 71/2012, 74/2012, 75/2012 and 79/2012).
+- 5. On 20 September 2012, the Bank concluded a loan agreement with a subsidiary PKO Finance AB with its registered office in Sweden, based on which the Bank borrowed funds raised by PKO Finance AB in an issue of bonds on the American market performed based on documentation in force on the US debt market, in accordance with Regulation 144A, in the amount of USD 1 000 million.
 The bonds issued bear fixed interest rate in the amount of 4.63% p.a., payable semi-annually, and their maturity is 10 years.
 The bonds are listed on the LSE in Luxembourg.
 The loan granted to the Bank by PKO Finance AB is not secured and not subordinated.
-Rating agencies gave the above mentioned issue of bonds denominated in American dollars (USD) the following ratings: - Standard and Poor's granted an 'A-' rating; - Moody's Investors Service granted an 'A2' rating. - 6.
-On 21 September 2012, the Bank concluded a loan agreement with a subsidiary PKO Finance AB with its Head Office in Sweden, based on which the Bank borrowed CHF 500 million raised by PKO Finance AB in a bond issue.
+Rating agencies gave the above mentioned issue of bonds denominated in US dollars (USD) the following ratings: - Standard and Poor's granted an 'A-' rating, - Moody's Investors Service granted an 'A2' rating. - 6.
+On 21 September 2012, the Bank concluded a loan agreement with a subsidiary PKO Finance AB, based on which the Bank borrowed CHF 500 million raised by PKO Finance AB in a bond issue.
 The bonds issued bear fixed interest rate in the amount of 2.536% p.a., payable annually, and their maturity is 3 years and 3 months.
 The bonds are listed on the SIX stock exchange in Zurich.
 The loan granted to the Bank by PKO Finance AB is not secured and not subordinated.
 The Standard and Poor's rating agency ('S&P') gave an 'A-' rating to this tranche of bonds issued as part of the EMTN programme.

-5.8 Sponsorship activities of PKO Bank Polski SA
+4.7 Sponsorship activities of PKO Bank Polski SA